rsksmart/devportal-1.0/rif/relay/operator-manual.md

 - `CustomSmartWalletDeployVerifier`
 - `CustomSmartWalletRelayVerifier`

- Then call the method `acceptToken(address token)` directly in each contracts, using an account with tRBTC:
+ Then call the method `acceptToken(address token)` directly in each contract, using an account with tRBTC.

 ## How to Monitor the Address Used to Relay Transactions
 Is important to verify the address used to relay transactions to have balance of rBTC.